-- Alabama general contractor license requirements
+Alabama general contractor license and insurance requirements

-- Alabama general contractor license renewals
+Alabama general contractor license and insurance requirements

-How to become a contractor in Alabama
+How to get a general contractor license in Alabama

 Alabama home builders and contractors must meet requirements set by the Alabama Board for General Contractors, submit an application and pay a fee to get a general contractor license.
 You must submit the contractor license application at least 30 days before board meetings, which are held each quarter.
 The application fee is $300 for a general contractor license.